gimox/json-routing/README.md

 -  routesPath      : the path to your routes folder.
 -  controllerPath  : the path to your controller folder.
 -  policyPath      : the path to your policy folder.
+-  cors            : enable cross origin resource sharing for all routes. (more cors options coming soon..)

 Change json file Global Options
 -----------------